 Cellular and Molecular Medicine at Bristol

-At Bristol, our aim is to inspire you to turn science into medicine.
-Our flexible courses offer a focused training in biomedical sciences through the study of the cellular and molecular basis of human disease.
+Our aim is to inspire you to turn science into medicine.
+Our flexible courses offer focused training in biomedical sciences through the study of the cellular and molecular basis of human disease.

 Our innovative teaching includes resources designed to prepare you for practical classes by demonstrating concepts and experiments through animations, videos and pre-lab quizzes.

 We welcome applications from students who are also applying for medicine.

 Many of our graduates go on to study for an MSc or PhD prior to a career in biomedical research or go on to study medicine.

 Other graduates find employment in the biotechnology or pharmaceutical industries, work in academic or clinical laboratories, or choose to use their transferable skills in health services or non-scientific careers.What our students do after graduating

 The first year will introduce you to topics including microbiology and infectious diseases; cell biology of normal and tumour cells; pathology and immunology; and biochemistry.

 Year two will build on the broad foundation of year one.
 You will take core units including:

 - Infection and Immunity

 - Cellular and Molecular Pathology